ShamSZ/wdi-project-two/README.md

 * Have at least 2 models – one representing a user and one that represents the main resource of your app.
 * Include relationships - embedded or referenced.
-* The app should include authentication.
 * Have complete RESTful routes for at least one of your resources with all CRUD actions.
 * Be deployed online and accessible to the public.
+* Have semantically clean HTML
+* The app should include authentication - with encrypted passwords & an authorisation flow.

 ## Technologies Used